matter-labs/zksync-web-era-docs/docs/dev/fundamentals/interacting.md

 It is not currently possible to interact with zkSync Era smart contracts via MetaMask with EIP-1559 transactions.

-zkSync Era supports the EIP-1559 transaction format but doesn't do anything with some of the transaction parameters.

 For more information, read the [EIP-1559 documentation](../developer-guides/transactions/transactions.md#eip-1559-0x2).

 **Solution.** Explicitly specify `{ type: 0 }` in transaction overrides to use Ethereum legacy transactions.